learn-co-curriculum/javascript-fetch-lab/README.md

 ![mean girls](http://i.giphy.com/4CP58gxwbBy2Q.gif)

-Getting data from the Github API with `fetch` is super simple.
+Getting data from the GitHub API with `fetch` is super simple.
 If we're just trying to `GET` some JSON, we can do this:

 ```js